lmar13/clients-manager/README.md

 - **Deployment:** Hosted on Netlify with a custom domain.
 - **RWD Support:** Landscape view for better readability of the client table.

+Note: Project is hard to test locally due to the need for a database connection.
+It uses Drizzle ORM with SQLite and Netlify Dev for local development (https://docs.netlify.com/cli/get-started/#install-the-netlify-cli).
+Without a proper database setup, some features may not work as expected.

 ## Demo

 ### GitHub